Lithotripsy

-Lithotripsy is a non-invasive procedure involving the physical destruction of hardened masses like kidney stones, bezoars or gallstones.
+Lithotripsy is a procedure involving the physical destruction of hardened masses like kidney stones, bezoars, gallstones or sialolithiasis. which may be done non-invasively.
 The term is derived from the Greek words meaning "breaking (or pulverizing) stones" (litho- + τρίψω [tripso]).

 Uses

-Lithotripsy is a non-invasive procedure used to break up hardened masses like kidney stones, bezoars or gallstones.
+Lithotripsy is a sometimes non-invasive procedure used to break up hardened masses like kidney stones, bezoars or gallstones.

 Contraindications

-"Commonly cited absolute contraindications to SWL include pregnancy, coagulopathy or use of platelet aggregation inhibitors, aortic aneurysms, severe untreated hypertension, and untreated urinary tract infections."
+Commonly cited absolute contraindications to shock wave lithotripsy (SWL) include pregnancy, coagulopathy or use of platelet aggregation inhibitors, aortic aneurysms, severe untreated hypertension, and untreated urinary tract infections.